 2 hours.
-Consideration of historical, systematic, biblical and philosophical theology as relevant to issues of the nature of God and man.
+Consideration of worldview analysis along with an introduction to historical, systematic, biblical, and philosophical theology as relevant to issues of the nature of God and man.
+Provides an overview of the core beliefs of historically orthodox Christianity as represented by the Apostles' and Nicene Creeds.
+Additional focus is offered in the relationship between religion and science.
 Students examine the implications of theology upon the counseling context and receive additional training in explicit integration.
 Spring